arribas7/PracticosDataScience/README.md

 # Methodology
 It is divided the following parts:
-Data Preprocesing, Train using Machine Learning Algorithms, testing, Adaptability Prediction, Result Analysis, Find the Best Model
+A.Data Preprocesing.
+B.Train using Machine Learning Algorithms.
+C.testing.
+D.Adaptability Prediction E.Result Analysis.
+F.Find the Best Model